A Re-Birth of Imperial Japan?

 China’s failure so far to enforce the zone appears to support the view of some Japanese officials, who say that the zone is just part of a broader, long-term strategy to try to pry the islands out of Japan’s grip.
 China has been doing this by sending coast guard ships around the islands, dispatching patrol aircraft and now claiming the airspace above — all steps, Japanese officials say, aimed at proving that China has just as much legal basis as Japan to claim that it administers the islands.

-Fish???
+No one gives a damn about fish Fish???
 Screw that.
-But the East China Sea has gas and oil deposits so
+But the East China Sea has gas and oil deposits so suddenly China "remembers" that the area belongs to them. |

-China is now claiming almost all of the South China Sea (blue line) and by
+What's Yours is now Mine China is now claiming almost all of the South China Sea (blue line) and by magic there are oil and gas fields in the area. |

 No comments: